Figure 1: The hardware modification on a non-eye-tracking VR headset.

 2 Microcontroller boards for image processing and data transmission (options include ESP32-CAM, Xiao ESP32S3 Sense; ~$15-25 each)

-IR illumination system (recommended to use the official LED set from EyeTrackVR; ~$20)
+IR illumination system using 850nm wavelength IR LEDs (recommended: official LED set from EyeTrackVR with XL-3216HIRC-850; ~$20)

 Total estimated cost: $200-300 (excluding the VR headset)

 Note: Most components are available through Amazon with rapid shipping.
-However, Aliexpress offers significantly lower prices (see EyeTrackVR documentation for specific links).
-Be aware that Aliexpress shipping typically takes 2-4 weeks, so plan accordingly if pursuing the more economical option.
+However, AliExpress offers significantly lower prices (see EyeTrackVR documentation for specific links).
+Be aware that AliExpress shipping typically takes 2-4 weeks, so plan accordingly if pursuing the more economical option.

 When following the EyeTrackVR documentation, pay special attention to these critical points: